Communion under both kinds

 Man of Sorrows from Prague, c.
 1470.
-Jesus Christ is taking out a host from his wound while his blood is flowing down into a chalice.
+Jesus Christ is taking out a host from his wound while his blood is flows into a chalice.
 The depiction of Christ, symbolically offering his body and blood, clearly demonstrates the practice of receiving the Communion under both kinds, which was crucial for the Bohemian Reformation of the 15th century.

-Communion under both kinds in Catholicism is the reception under both "species" (i.e., both the consecrated bread and wine) of the Eucharist.
+Communion under both kinds is the reception under both "species" (i.e., both the consecrated bread and wine) of the Eucharist in the Roman Catholic church.
 Denominations of Christianity that hold to a doctrine of Communion under both kinds may believe that a Eucharist which does not include both bread and wine as elements of the religious ceremony is not valid, while others may consider the presence of both bread and wine as preferable, but not necessary, for the ceremony.
 In some traditions, the second element may be grape juice in place of wine containing alcohol.